shawazi/developer-content/content/courses/onchain-development/intro-to-anchor.md

 }
 ```

-Now, we can navigate back to the `anchor-counter` directory and build the
+Now, we can navigate back to the `anchor-counter` directory and successfully
-completed program:
+build the completed program!

 ```shell
 anchor build